oleobal/dd-dicetron/language.md

 Can't be reduced.

 Concatenation of strings make no sense (who concatenates DICE?).
 Concatenating lists of dice however does, and we can use the `+` operator.

 Question however: should lists of number dice be reduced beforehand?
+Right now, they are.